ontodev/robot/docs/report_queries/invalid_entity_uri.md

 # Invalid Entity URI

-**Problem:** OBO entities are formatted http://purl.obolibrary.org/obo/IDSPACE_0000000.
+**Problem:** An entity's URI is not formatted correctly.
+OBO entities are formatted http://purl.obolibrary.org/obo/IDSPACE_0000000.
 This format is assumed by many OBO tools.
-Often, accidentally typos cause entity to be ignored during processing.
+Often, accidental typos cause an entity to be malformed, which can cause problems for tools that deal with OBO ontologies.

 **Solution:** Fix the entity OBO URI.